 7. Many flowers or ornamental plants are easily grown with the method.

-1. It is sometimes very laborious because planting materials are bulky.
+1. using vegetative crop propagation method is sometimes very laborious because planting materials are bulky.

 2. Diseases are easily transferred from parent to offspring.